IsaacBreen/EinsteinTensors/README.md

 # Motivation

 At their core, neural networks are remarkably simple.
 Even modern, state-of-the-art architectures such as the transformer can be [described mathematically in about half a page of A4 paper](https://johnthickstun.com/docs/transformers.pdf).
-Implementations, however, are often quite complex, with modern tensor libraries necessitating a lot of unnecessary code that distracts from elegant conceptual foundations.
+Implementations, however, are often quite complex, with modern tensor libraries necessitating a lot of unnecessary code that obfuscates the rather simple underlying concepts.
 This library aims to make neural networks easier to write and more readable.